malstraem/vulkan-interop-directx/readme.md

 vk.BindImageMemory(device, image, deviceMemory, 0ul).Check();
 ```

-When framebuffer is created, we are ready to interop - just render a frame and call DirectX to copy data from "render target" to the texture associated with swapchain and present.
+When framebuffer is created, we are ready to interop - just render a frame and call DirectX to copy data from "render target" to the texture associated with swapchain and present it.

 ```csharp
 context.CopyResource(colorResource, renderTargetResource);